What degree should I do to be a lawyer?

 Some subjects help to show skills that will be useful in law.
 For example, history gives you analytical and research skills, while modern languages can help when you work for a global law firm with international clients and colleagues.
 Also, maths develops your logical thinking and a science background can help lawyers who specialise in technology-based work, eg intellectual property.

-Am I at a disadvantage if I have a non-law degree?
+Routes into law careers: am I at a disadvantage if I have a non-law degree?

 The short answer is no. Law recruiters have the same criteria whether you’re a law student or not: a good academic background and the skills to be a lawyer.
 Remember that studying law at university is very different to working as a lawyer, so law graduates have to find out about the profession too.